bethgelab/model-vs-human/README.md

     export MODELVSHUMANDIR=/absolute/path/to/this/repository/
     ```

-2. Install package (remove the -e option if you don't intend to add your own model or make any other changes)
+2. Within the cloned repository, install package:

     ```
     pip install -e .
     ```

+    (The -e option makes sure that changes to the code are reflected in the package, which is important e.g. if you add your own model or make any other changes)

 ## :microscope: User experience